wp-plugins/subheading/trunk/readme.txt

 === SubHeading ===
 Contributors: 36Flavours
-Tags: sub, heading, title, admin, template, page, post, byline Requires at least: 2.8.2
+Tags: sub, heading, title, admin, template, page, post, byline, rss Requires at least: 2.8.2
 Tested up to: 2.8.6
-Stable tag: 0.3.3
+Stable tag: 1.0

-Adds the ability to show a subtitle for posts and pages using a custom field.
+Adds the ability to easily add and display a sub title/heading on both posts and pages.

 == Description ==

-This plugin uses a custom field to allow sub headings to ba added to both posts and pages.
+This plugin uses a custom field to allow sub titles/headings to be added to both posts and pages.

-The custom sub heading field is re-positioned so it is directly below the main title.
+The custom subheading field is re-positioned so it is directly below the main title when editing.

+By default subheadings are also appended to RSS feeds and the admin edit post/page lists.

 == Installation ==

 Here we go:

-1. Upload the `subheading` folder to the `/wp-content/plugins/` directory
+1. Upload the `subheading` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files
+3. Place `<?php if (function_exists('the_subheading')) { the_subheading('<p>', '</p>'); } ?>` in your template files where you want it to appear.
+4. Add the subheading content using the standard WordPress edit page.

+The settings for this plugin are found by navigating to the `Plugins` menu and selecting `SubHeading`.

-If you are not within `the_loop`, you can use `get_the_subheading($postID);` to fetch the value for a particular post.
+If you are not within `the_loop`, you can use `get_the_subheading($postID);` to fetch the value for a particular page or post.

-Sub headings can be disabled for posts by defining WPSH_POSTS in your functions file and setting the value to false `define('WPSH_POSTS', false);`.

 == Frequently Asked Questions ==

+= How do I enable subheadings on posts? =

+By default subheadings are disabled for posts, you can enable them on the settings page `Plugins > SubHeading > Enable for posts as well as pages`.

 = What custom field name does it use? =

 The field name used is `_subheading`, the underscore prefix prevents it from being displayed in the list of custom fields.

-= How can I prevent the subheading appearing in my RSS feed? =
+= How can I append the subheading to my RSS feed? =

-Define WPSH_RSS in your functions file and set the value to false `define('WPSH_RSS', false);`.
+Check the RSS option on the settings page`Plugins > SubHeading > Append to RSS feeds`.

 = What if I want to include shortcodes in my subheading? =